mbauman/AdvisoryDB.jl/README.md

 ## Overview

 The goal of this repository is two-fold:
-* Be a store of security advisories for packages in the Julia ecosystem
+* Be a store of security advisories for packages in the Julia ecosystem in [valid OSV schema](https://ossf.github.io/osv-schema/)
 * Provide tooling to find, identify, convert, and validate GitHub Security Advisories (GHSAs) and CVEs

 ### The data store

-Packages that are registered in the General registry and have vulnerabilities for released version(s) have those vulnerabilities stored in OSV-formatted YAML files named by their CVE id in the `packages/$package_name/$package_uuid/` path.
+Packages that are registered in the General registry and have vulnerabilities for released version(s) have those vulnerabilities stored in OSV-formatted JSON files named by their source id in the `packages/General/$package_name/` path.

-> [!TOOD]
-> The exact path structure here may change.
-We may want to explicitly name the registry (and potentially support multiple?).
-> It's unclear if the UUID is necessary or even helpful, given that this is already scoped to a name in a registry, but
-> theoretically a registry could have multiple identically-named packages.
-That's not allowed in the General registry, however.

 ### The tooling